Hospital Pricing

 Price Transparency

-Beginning January 1, 2019, the U.S. Department of Health & Human Services along with Centers for Medicare & Medicaid Services require hospitals to provide standard charges.
-This information is limited charge data only.
-The information provides minimal information when understanding what your final out-of-pocket cost will be.
+Beginning January 1, 2019, the U.S. Department of Health & Human Services along with Centers for Medicare & Medicaid Services are requiring hospitals to provide a list of standard charges.
+This information displays payer specific rates and cash discounted prices but may not reflect the final out-of-pocket cost.

 No Surprises Act

 Centers for Medicare & Medicaid Services (CMS) has instituted regulations to protect patients from surprise medical bills.
-More details on the No Surprises Act can be found at
+More details on the No Surprises Act can be found at: https://www.cms.gov/nosurprises

-Patients that do not have insurance or choose not to file a claim with insurance will be provided a for pre-scheduled appointments.
+Patients that do not have insurance or choose not to file a claim with insurance will be provided a Good Faith Estimate for pre-scheduled appointments.

 Charity Care